-Our Law Firm UK immigration advisors can assist in all UK immigration legal services and visa matters in respect of clients throughout the world.
+Law Firm Limited immigration advisors can assist in all areas of immigration matters in the UK.

-Law Firm UK immigration advisors are registered at the highest level of registration with the OISC (Level 3) in all categories of immigration work including applications under the Points Based System, European law, nationality & citizenship, asylum, appellate and bail work and other complex immigration casework.
+Law Firm Limited immigration advisors are registered with the Office of Immigration Services Commissioner (OISC) in all categories of immigration work, including applications under the Points Based System, European law, nationality & citizenship, asylum, appeal, bail applications and other complex immigration casework.

 Please note that SOME FIRMS OR INDIVIDUALS PURPORT TO OFFER IMMIGRATION ADVICE AND SERVICES WITHOUT BEING APPROPRIATELY QUALIFIED.
-Any firm or individual with whom you consider spending money for immigration services must use a qualified solicitor or barrister or be registered as Immigration Advisors.
+Any firm or individual whom you decide to instruct for your immigration matter must be a qualified solicitor, regulated by Solicitor Regulation Authority (SRA), barrister, regulated by Bar Council or are registered as Immigration Advisors with OISC or Law Society.
 IF THEY ARE NOT PROPERLY QUALIFIED TO GIVE IMMIGRATION ADVICE DO NOT USE THEM.

-We have a team of registered Immigration Advisors working for our clients providing immigration advice and services within their respective levels of registration with the OISC (certificate available on our website).
+We have a team of registered Immigration Advisors working for our clients providing immigration advice and services within their respective levels of registration with the OISC.

 Good news for EU citizens: the decision of the Court of Justice of the EU

 Points Based System (PBS)

 On 30th June, 2008, Tier 1 was launched in full for highly skilled professionals to migrate to the UK.
 There are number of changes since the scheme was launched.
 There are now four sub-categories of Tier 1.

 Please note that Tier 1 (General) application route is closed since 6th April, 2015.

 TIER 1 (Investor) replaced the Investor category and is for those applicants who wish to invest £2 million and over in the UK.